Habitat destruction

-Habitat destruction (also termed habitat loss or habitat reduction) occurs when a natural habitat is no longer able to support its native species.
+Habitat destruction (also termed habitat loss) occurs when a natural habitat is no longer able to support its native species.
 The organisms once living there have either moved elsewhere, or are dead, leading to a decrease in biodiversity and species numbers.
 Habitat destruction is in fact the leading cause of biodiversity loss and species extinction worldwide.

 Humans contribute to habitat destruction through the use of natural resources, agriculture, industrial production and urbanization (urban sprawl).
-Other activities include mining, logging and trawling.
+Other activities include mining, logging, and trawling.
 Environmental factors can contribute to habitat destruction more indirectly.
-Geological processes, climate change, introduction of invasive species, ecosystem nutrient depletion, water and noise pollution are some examples.
+Geological processes, climate change, introduction of invasive species, ecosystem nutrient depletion, water and noise pollution are some of the examples.
 Loss of habitat can be preceded by an initial habitat fragmentation.
 Fragmentation and loss of habitat have become one of the most important topics of research in ecology as they are major threats to the survival of endangered species.